BirkhoffLee/docker-web-redirect/README.md

+> I recommend a more elegant and efficient way to redirect URLs if you use [Traefik](https://traefik.io) as your reverse proxy: https://blog.birkhoff.me/redirect-domains-to-specific-urls-with-traefik/

 This Docker container listens on port 80 and redirects all web traffic permanently to the given target domain/URL.

 ## Features ##